jallanxjallan/onemanairforce/adaptation/scenes/bob_lands_on_beach.md

 morning, Indonesian soldiers appear.
 One points to the lack of registration on the Dakotas tail and shouts "*Mata-Mata*!", "Spy!"
 They point their rifles directly at Bob.
-He replies with the only words they might understand, a name: "Captain Petit Muharto"
+He replies with the only words they might understand, a name: "Captain Petit Muharto"gerry i love you so much